 The Hamptons is known to be a classic vacation site for many A-list celebrities and the wealthy alike, it is also a great destination to gather with relatives and friends.
 This great location stops at nothing to wow it visitors, offering great historic learning tours, restaurants, beaches and shopping.
 Whether you’re planning a group, family or getaway with relatives, your must haves remain the same ‘relaxation’.
 Whether a well-seasoned career professional or job seeker and need a break, the Hamptons is the perfect place to create lifelong memories.
 The perfect family getaway should offer activities, for all ages.
 The Hamptons consist of tiny villages or hamlets, East Hampton, South Hampton and Sag Harbor, which makes for the perfect getaway or weekend driving trip.

-Sag Harbor- Sag Harbor a scenic, tranquil town where a host of yachts and fishing boats complements its beautiful backdrop.
+Sag Harbor is a picture perfect scenic quaint town, with a host of yachts and fishing boats to complement its beautiful backdrop.
 Add a pleasant climate, host of wineries, nature preserves, and beaches, and there’s something for everyone to enjoy.
-But what truly sets Sag Harbor apart is its rich history of being a whalers’ village, and a vacation refuge for artists and writers.
+But what truly sets Sag Harbor apart is its rich history of being a whalers’ village, and a vacation refuge for artists and writers, like myself.

-Montauk -Though Montauk is only a half-hour drive away, it’s a utopia all of its own.
+Though Montauk is only a half-hour drive away; it’s a utopia, all of its own.
 Montauk is a water town so many activities require a boat.
 If you want to go jet skiing on the Montauk River, head to Uihlein’s.
 Climb aboard one of the many family size fishing boats and enjoy the breeze through your hair.